-"Affiliated Controlled Company" means (i) with respect to the Corporation, any Person controlled by the Corporation, (ii) with respect to NRG, any Person controlled by NRG, other than the Corporation.
+"AffiliatedControlledCompany" means (i) with respect to the Corporation, any Person controlled by the Corporation.
 For purposes of this definition "is controlled by" means the power to direct or cause the direction of the management and policies of a Person, whether through the ownership of voting securities, by contract or otherwise.